 - Sub-letting or flat-sharing is legally unauthorized unless the tenant has the landlord’s express and written consent.

 - In buildings with apartments, there is usually a garbage disposal chute on every floor; it’s the responsibility of the tenant to dispose of trash into the chute.
 There shouldn’t be any remnants of trash lying on the floor or in any common area.
-In villas, garbage is collected by maintenance workers of the particular community.
+In villas, maintenance workers will collect your garbage.
 If you live in a standalone villa, you will have to use the services of local municipality garbage collectors, and pay them the standard rates.

 - The tenant needs to maintain the property well.
 If at the end of the term, there are any damages, the cost of fixing them will come from the security deposit.